Gossamer Bio Inc. (GOSS) stock is nearly perfect except the valuation - The Dwinnex

 Insider Transactions:

-The insider trade also gives investors a glimpse into the future direction of stock prices, which can be beneficial to investors.
+Also, insider trades can serve as a great indicator of what management thinks about the future direction of a stock’s price.
 A recent insider transaction in this stock occurred on Oct 24 when Peterson Caryn sold 4,757 shares for $12.07 per share.
 The transaction valued at 57,431 led to the insider holds 61,415 shares of the business.

 Carter Laura sold 4,876 shares of GOSS for $58,868 on Oct 24.
 The Chief Scientific Officer now owns 82,292 shares after completing the transaction at $12.07 per share.
 On Oct 24, another insider, Aranda Richard, who serves as the Chief Medical Officer of the company, sold 4,757 shares for $12.07 each.
 As a result, the insider received 57,431 and left with 205,430 shares of the company.